victormfarias/data_science/README.md

 # Victor Matheus
 <sub>*Diretor Administrativo e Cientista de dados no Colégio Agnes*</sub>

-As a Data Scientist and enterpreneur I combine analytical skills, ability to work in team environments, ability to manage teams, solve problems and understanding of business problems.
-Having spend the last years gathering data and applying statistics and machine learning to solve real business problems, I developed a critical thinking and problem-solving skills.
+As a Data Scientist and Enterpreneur I combine analytical skills, ability to work in team environments, ability to manage teams and the ability to understand and solve real business problems.
+Having spend the last years gathering data and applying statistics and machine learning to business problems, I developed a critical thinking and problem-solving skills.

 My credentials include a Bachelor's degree in Civil Engineering from the Center of Higher Studies (CESMAC), an institution of higher education, and an executive MBA in Business Analytics from the Institute of Post-Graduation and Graduation (IPOG).